-Here we will share with you weekly fun things we’ve found that make work easier and help talent really find its groove.
+Here we will share with you things I’ve thought about while at work, that I think will make work easier and help talent really find its groove.

 A dear friend of mine, the legendary Adly Gawad, a master of the craft of being a waiter with many years of experience (and a time as a former professional clown) says that great hospitality goes beyond being efficient.

 Great hospitality is more than exchanging goods for services at pre-ageed upon terms, not just a mercantile exchange that leaves us satisfied somewhat but empty.